TheMadman/geneie-js/README.md

     console.log(sequence.toString(), result.toString()); // ACT-CTG ACT
     ```
 - `encode()` - Encodes a sequence of DNA/mRNA into Amino Acid codes.
 Returns an array with two sequences: the result of encoding, and the start of the sequence that couldn't be encoded, which may be empty if the whole sequence was successfully encoded.
+  - As encoding can be time-consuming on large sequences, this function returns a Promise object.
   - Example:
     ```js
     import Geneie from "geneie-js";